ccharon/docs/secureboot_again.md

 # Gentoo secureboot --- again 20250205
 (this time it worked) :P

+this is no comprehensive guide, just my notes based on my setup.
+Beware! :P

 my setup is still a UKI on an EFI partition, loaded by systemd boot

 ## Sources